szczyglis-dev/py-gpt/README.md

 This mode enables chat interaction with your documents and entire context history through conversation.
 It seamlessly incorporates `Llama-index` into the chat interface, allowing for immediate querying of your indexed documents.
-To begin, you must first index the files you wish to include.
+To begin, you must first index the files (or data from DB) you wish to include.
 Simply copy or upload them into the `data` directory and initiate indexing by clicking the `Index all` button, or right-click on a file and select `Index...`.
 Additionally, you have the option to utilize data from indexed files in any Chat mode by activating the `Chat with files (Llama-index, inline)` plugin.